Droughts and Deluges: Non-Linear Effects of Climate Extremes on the Gender Gap in Labour Supply: Theoretical Framework

-\item \emph{Substitution Effect:} This is measured by market-return, home production and social cost channels. \begin{itemize} \item \emph{Market-return Channel:} It is captured by changes in wages.
-In case of both men and women, an increase in own wage raises their own paid labor ($\frac{\partial \mathcal{L}_i}{\partial w_i}>0$).
+\item \emph{Substitution Effect:} This is measured by channel or changes in wages.
+In case of both men and women, an increase in own wage raises their own paid labour ($\frac{\partial \mathcal{L}_i}{\partial w_i}>0$).
 But the cross-wage effects differ by gender.
-For women, higher husband's income reduces their labor supply, i.e., $\frac{\partial \mathcal{L}_f}{\partial w_m}<0$ \citep{zhu2023husbands_wp, albanesi2022slowing, Cheng_relative_2023}.
+For women, higher husband's income reduces their labour supply, i.e., $\frac{\partial \mathcal{L}_f}{\partial w_m}<0$ \citep{zhu2023husbands_wp, albanesi2022slowing, Cheng_relative_2023}.
 On the contrary, some studies suggest that higher wife's income can induce husbands to work more, i.e., $\frac{\partial \mathcal{L}_m}{\partial w_f}>0$ \citep{Cheng_relative_2023, chang2025spousal}.
-If negative shock may dampen wages ($w_i'(\theta)<0$), the market-return effect is negative for men but ambiguous in case of women since the latter depends on the net strength of own wage and cross-wage effects. \item \emph{Home Production Channel:} Climate shocks can also alter home productivity ($\frac{\partial \mathcal{L}_i}{\partial\theta}$) by changing time spent on unpaid domestic and care work ($h_i$).
-Studies have shown that climate extremes increase unpaid household responsibilities including repairing damaged assets \citep{Oudraogo_economic_2025, Escalante_assessing_2022}.
-This raises time poverty and reduces paid labor of both men and women by reducing the productivity of household work done by them:
+If negative shock may dampen wages ($w_i'(\theta)<0$), the market-return effect is negative for men but ambiguous in case of women since the latter depends on the net strength of own wage and cross-wage effects. \item \emph{Home Production Channel:} This channel captures the effect of climate shocks on labour supply through the home production lens $H(h_m,h_f;\theta)$.
+It operates in two opposing ways.
+First, adverse shocks may increase the time required for household chores (e.g., water collection, caregiving, or repairing damaged assets).
+This raises the marginal value of home time $H_{h_j}$ by reallocating an individual's time toward home production and away from paid labour.
+Second, shocks may reduce the productivity of home production (e.g., through damage to household assets or infrastructure) because it since lowers the returns to time spent in home activities.
+This can potentially shift an individual's time more towards market work.
+These effects operate through changes in the shadow value of home time and are captured by $\frac{\partial \mathcal{L}_i}{\partial \theta}$.
+The net impact depends on which force dominates: